Disco Chess vs Chessable: Which Tactics Trainer Is Right for You?

 • You want a comprehensive chess education (openings, endgames, tactics)

-• You prefer structured courses with explanations and video content
+• You prefer structured courses with explanations

 • You want author-created curricula from titled players